BITFORCE-IT/WildFlyApp/README.md

     docker run my-wildfly-app

 > Doing this will start the Wildfly server, trying to deploy your application.
 > Which will in most cases work.
-But this container also setups a data source which
+But this image also setups a data source which
 > tries to connect to a MySQL db.
 That will give you some errors or probably let the
 > application server crash.
 This is no mistake!
 Further configuration and customization
 > is explained later.

 ## Structure
-This container has the following structure:
+This image has the following structure:

 1. bin/

     in here are scripting stuff that is copied to /start and made runnable

     1. entrypoint.sh
-        is the entrypoint shell script of this container
+        is the entry point shell script of this image

 2. customization/

-    in here are Wildfly configuration stuff, which is run at container build phase
+    in here is the Wildfly configuration stuff, which is run at image build phase

     1. execute.sh
-        this script is run by Dockerfile on container build.
+        this script is run by Dockerfile on image build.
 It starts the application server, enters the CLI and runs a command script to configure Wildfly for your needs.
         Thanks to [this blog post](https://goldmann.pl/blog/2014/07/23/customizing-the-configuration-of-the-wildfly-docker-image/)